AppFolioOnboarding/tasks/tasks/04_image_index.md

 quickly deliver a little more value to our users.

 __Acceptance criteria__:
-- [ ] New images that are added show up on the homepage.
 - [ ] These images are persisted if the browser is closed or even if the server is restarted.
 - [ ] Images are not displayed wider than 400px.
 - [ ] Newest images appear first.

 __Dependencies__:
-- Save Image Link
+- Save Image Link Part 2